klaytn/klaytn-docs/docs/node/service-chain/references/hard-fork.md

 If the votes for updating the upper and lower bound of the gas price were successful, those changes will take effect after 2 istanbul epochs (An epoch has the value in block numbers).

 For example, if the epoch is 3600, and the votes for updating the upper and lower bounds of gas price has been placed in the block #4000, those changes will take effect starting from the block #10800.
-In detail, the votes will be finalized when their first epoch was encounted in the block #7200, and the changes are applied when their second epoch was encountered in the block #10800.
+In detail, the votes will be finalized when their first epoch was reached at the block #7200, and the changes are applied at the second epoch (block #10800).

 To check the epoch, you can use the `governanace.itemsAt` API, like below.